Live in Victoria? Sumo Power is a wholesale electricity provider offering a range of competitive plans to residents of the Garden State.

 - Controlled load electricity concession.
 Concession card holders who are paying a controlled load tariff for separately metered electric hot water or slab heating are able to claim a 13% discount.

 - Electricity transfer fee waiver.
-Sumo Power can waive fees that normally apply apply when concession cardholders move house.
+Sumo Power can waive fees that normally apply when concession cardholders move house.

 - Life support concession.
 You are able to claim a quarterly discount on electricity bills if a member of your household uses an eligible life support machine.